5. Processing unidimensional data#

 standardisation,

-min-max scaling and clipping.
+min-max scaling and clipping,

 They can increase the interpretability of data points by bringing them onto a common, unitless scale.
 They might also be essential when computing pairwise distances between multidimensional points; see Section 8.4.

-The transformations listed above are linear, i.e., of the form \(\boldsymbol{y}=c \boldsymbol{x}+t\).
+These transformations are of the form \(\boldsymbol{y}=c \boldsymbol{x}+t\), i.e., they are affine.
 We can interpret them geometrically as scaling (stretching or shrinking) and shifting (translating); see Figure 5.6 for an illustration.

 Note